carasaj/bank_churn_model/README.md

 https://xgboost.readthedocs.io/en/stable/install.html

-## Data Preparation and Model Training
+## Data Preparation, Feature Engineering, and Model Training

-### Comparing Each Variable to Attrition
+### Feature Analysis

 Each potential feature was run against the target in a 1:1 model to determine their correlation.
-This novel technique was used to try and discern which features would piositively impact the model's predictions.
+This novel technique was used to try and discern which features were irrelevant.

-Train_test_split was used along with SVC, LogisticRegression and RandomForestClassifier models were used to find the best accuracy, precision, recall and f1 scores results.
-The one variable that outshined all others was Total_Revolving_Balance with the highest overall combination of results.
+Out of the original column data, the highest correlating feature was Total_Revolving_Balance.

 While most variables were conserved as features in one way or another, this step proved useful for our initial analysis of the raw data.

+### Data Cleanup

+Initially, a handful of column names were changed for clarity and/or brevity.
+This was just to make the raw dataset easier to read.
+MAYBE REMOVE THAT PART FROM CODE AND REMOVE THIS LINE.
+NO NEED FOR IT ANYMORE.

+Some columns had NaN or Unknown values; these were dropped.

-### Education
+### Education Category

 The education category 'Graduate' is ambiguous.
 It's hard to tell what they mean by 'graduate' in the context of the other education categories.